 ⇒ What to Expect

 Mindful Movement uses a combination of gentle movement, breathing, awareness of body sensations and meditation to help participants become more mindful, learn how to take good care of themselves, develop their own internal resources, and integrate the benefits of mindfulness into their everyday life.

 Mindful Movement is an 8-week program with classes lasting 90 minutes.
 Participants also have access to 30-minute practice recordings that can be used to support a home practice during the rest of the week.

 Please note that due to the current COVID-19 pandemic, this class will be delivered virtually, via Zoom.

 Participation is open to all patients and community members.

 In order to experience the full benefits of the program, each candidate who enrolls in the program is encouraged to attend the weekly classes and use the shorter practice recordings throughout the week.

-Participants must complete an intake interview with Jill Dunkley prior to participation.
+New participants to the program must complete an intake with the course facilitator, Jill Dunkley, prior to enrollment.

 Please call to register as space is limited

 *Call Laura Baldwin, Program Manager at 613-279-2100 ext.
 115